In this Elrond Network review, I take you through the highly scalable, fast, and secure blockchain, supported by their own Elrond eGold (EGLD) token.

 This is the official wallet of the Elrond blockchain community.
 The Elrond Web Wallet is a crypto wallet where you can securely send, receive and store your Elrond Gold tokens while interacting with Elrond Dapps.

-To create an Elrond web wallet, users have to generate a secure password and keep the passphrases and private keys protected for future use.
+To create an Elrond web wallet, users must generate a secure password and keep the passphrases and private keys protected for future use.
 Users can then access the wallet with the Keystore file, which is provided on the creation or via a Ledger.

 Ledger Nano X & Nano S